seancorfield/next-jdbc/doc/friendly-sql-functions.md

 * [SQLingvo](https://github.com/r0man/sqlingvo)
 * [Walkable](https://github.com/walkable-server/walkable)

+If you prefer to write your SQL separately from your code, take a look at [HugSQL](https://github.com/layerware/hugsql) -- [HugSQL documentation](https://www.hugsql.org/) -- which has a `next.jdbc` adapter, as of version 0.5.1.
+See below for a "[quick start](#hugsql-quick-start)" for using HugSQL with `next.jdbc`.

 ## `insert!`

 Given a table name (as a keyword) and a hash map of column names and values, this performs a single row insertion into the database: